F{\AE}RDXEL: An Expert System for Danish Traffic Law: Translation from Law to Rules

-Furthermore, we must also take into consideration the intended usage of this knowledge.
-The purpose of \CoolToolName{} is to answer legal questions about traffic law cases, which can span over large period of time.
-To capture the knowledge of the law for events with causes and effects, the system must be able to understand that something can be true at on time, yet false at another time.
+In addition, there is some information hidden in the context, and the applicable case law.
+To ensure the inclusion of this information, we use a standard reference~\cite{faerdselMedKommentarer} containing an in-depth understanding of Danish traffic law and relevant case law as provided by a group of legal experts -- this is also an information source used by professionals.
+Furthermore, to capture the knowledge of the law for events with causes and effects, the system must understand that something can be true at on time, yet false at another time.
 Therefore all predicates $P(t_1,\ldots,t_n)$ have a time component $\tau$.
-The system has two ways of expressing the time component of a predicates, either by adding it as another argument at the end, $P(t_1,\ldots,t_n,\tau)$, to specify that the relation holds at time $\tau$ or by emitting it, $P(t_1,\ldots,t_n)$, to specify that the relation holds at all times.\footnote{Syntactically, this makes our language similar to Temporal Datalog~\cite{Motik}.
-However, we do not treat the temporal argument in any special way, so we can still remain in the realm of pure Datalog.}
+The system has two ways of expressing the time component of a predicates, either specifying the relation holds at time $\tau$ by adding it as another argument at the end, $P(t_1,\ldots,t_n,\tau)$, or by omitting it, $P(t_1,\ldots,t_n)$, to specify that the relation holds at all times.\footnote{Syntactically, this makes our language similar to Temporal Datalog~\cite{Motik}.
+However, we do not treat the temporal argument in any special way, so we can still remain in the realm of pure Datalog.} These steps can be summarized, for each part of the law, as: \begin{enumerate} \item[1)] Identify the situation and prohibited action using standard reference~\cite{faerdselMedKommentarer} and relevant case law. \item[2)] Formulate as much of the situation and action using previously defined predicates. \item[3)] Try to formulate remaining parts of the situation and action using function words between abstract or non-abstract objects. \item[4)] Formulate any remaining parts as specific predicates. \end{enumerate}

-\begin{example} Building on the previous example, for $\S4.1$, both the situation and the prohibited action must occur simultaneously.
-Accounting for this gives: